IceHe/lib/java/cmd/java.md

 - Enables **printing of ergonomically selected JVM flags that appeared on the command line.**
     - It can be useful to know the ergonomic values set by the JVM, such as the heap space size and the selected garbage collector.
-    - By default, this option is disabled and flags aren’t printed.
+    - By default, this option is disabled and flags aren't printed.

 _`-XX:+PreserveFramePointer`_